John Williams

 Williams has also composed numerous classical concertos and other works for orchestral ensembles and solo instruments.
 He served as the Boston Pops' principal conductor from 1980 to 1993 and is its laureate conductor.
 Other works by Williams include theme music for the 1984 Summer Olympic Games; NBC Sunday Night Football; "The Mission" theme (used by NBC News and Seven News in Australia); PBS's Great Performances and the television series Lost in Space, Land of the Giants and Amazing Stories.

-Among other accolades, he has received the Kennedy Center Honor in 2004, the National Medal of the Arts in 2009 and the AFI Life Achievement Award in 2016.
+Williams received the Kennedy Center Honor in 2004, the National Medal of the Arts in 2009, and the AFI Life Achievement Award in 2016.
 He was inducted into the Songwriters Hall of Fame in 1998, the Hollywood Bowl's Hall of Fame in 2000 and the American Classical Music Hall of Fame in 2004.
-He has composed the score for nine of the top 25 highest-grossing films at the U.S. box office.
+He has composed the scores for nine of the top 25 highest-grossing films at the U.S. box office.
 In 2022, Williams was awarded an honorary knighthood by Queen Elizabeth II, "for services to film music".
-In 2005, the American Film Institute placed Williams's score to Star Wars first on its list AFI's 100 Years of Film Scores; his scores for Jaws and E.T. also made the list.
+In 2005, the American Film Institute placed Williams' score to Star Wars first on its list AFI's 100 Years of Film Scores; his scores for Jaws and E.T. the Extra-Terrestrial also made the list.
 The Library of Congress entered the Star Wars soundtrack into the National Recording Registry for being "culturally, historically, or aesthetically significant".

 Biography from the Wikipedia article John Williams.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.